FortranGoingOnForty/fortress/README.md

 # FORTRESS
+(noun) : all your base are belong to us

-A command-line file explorer written in modern Fortran with fzf integration.
+A command-line file explorer written in modern Fortran with fzf integration and git binds for fast staging and committing.

 ## Installation